Header Few Minute Wonders: September 2008

 Chilled Macadamia Nut Kheer

-Kheer is a very popular dessert drink in India.
+Kheer, we make it all the time for all types of celebrations.
 Rice, almonds or cashew nuts mixed with sugar and milk makes it rich and delicious.
 I know that macadamia nuts are largely found in Hawaiian Islands and used in there cuisine extensively.
 We bought these nuts with their shell in the farmers market 2 weeks ago and decided to make something interesting with it.
 Little did I know that the shell was not easy to break and needed some special device like a nut cracker to open it.
 The lady at the farmers market told us that it was grown 5 minutes from the Poway farmers market location and had this fancy tool to break the nut shell.

 I however spent my afternoon yesterday cracking open these nuts and used them to make a simple kheer that took me less than 10 minutes to prepare.
 My findings while using the macadamia nut is that it thickens the milk fast and I could not make any difference between cashew, almond or macadamia nut kheer, it all tasted the same.
 My entry to Calcium rich event hosted by Art of Cooking Indian Food.